Egyptology and Coptic Studies (B.A.) (two subjects)

 The science of Egyptology researches the culture of pharaonic Egypt.
 The topic of Coptic Studies is Late Antique Christian Egypt.
 Both foci are represented in Göttingen in a single institute and are taught as one subject.
 Therefore students can gain a particularly comprehensive view of the characteristics and development of architecture, figurative art and literature in pre-modern Egypt.
 The research foci at the institute currently are the history of religion and language, the history of the Coptic Church, archaeology, architectural history, cultural theory and "gender studies", as well as the history of Egyptological and Coptic science.

-The department is involved in an excavation in Egypt and is closely connected to the Egyptian collections in Hildesheim and Hanover.
-These allow students to work with original objects even during their education.
-The department publishes two academic journals fostering a lively exchange with international scientists, scholars and research institutions.
-This allows us to organise guest lectures and conferences regularly.
+The institute is closely connected to the Egyptian collections in Hildesheim and Hannover, granting students possibilities to work with original objects from early on in their education.
+The insitute publishes an important academic journal, the „Göttinger Miszellen“, and initiated the long-term project „Digital Edition of the Coptic (Sahidic) Old Testament“.
+The institute is fostering a lively exchange with international scientists, scholars and research institutions, and is regularly organising guest lectures and conferences

 A look at another culture poses questions about the people, the nature of their co-existence and also about their thoughts and beliefs.
 With the objectives of gaining information from archaeological finds and findings and discovering their own answers, students learn how to deal with the scientific approaches of archaeology, the history of religion, art and literature, linguistics as well as cultural, social and church history.
 The geographical region of ancient Egypt approximately corresponds to that of modern-day Egypt.
 In addition, its sphere of influence extended to West and South Africa as well as to the Near East.
 Its timeline spans several millennia from the prehistory of the Nile Valley up to the High Middle Ages.